measure-sh/measure/measure-android/README.md

 For v0.2.0, the following benchmarks are available.

-* Adds 22ms-33ms to the app startup time for a simple app.
+* Adds 22.772ms-33.512ms to the app startup time (Time to Initial Display) for a simple app.
 * Takes 0.30ms to find the target view for every click/scroll gesture in a deep view hierarchy.
 * Takes 0.45ms to find the target composable for every click/scroll gesture in a deep composable hierarchy.